Staying Safe for Fall & Winter Hiking

 1. Always bring the 10 essentials, regardless of the season!

-- Headlamp/sun protection/first aid/knife/fire starter/shelter (emergency bivy)/extra food, water and clothes.
+• Headlamp/sun protection/first aid/knife/fire starter/shelter (emergency bivy)/extra food, water, and clothes.

 2. Reduced visibility is often the case in the colder hiking season.
 Know the forecast, and prepare for it to change.

-4. Be aware of hypothermia and the signs that could mean trouble.
 Never wear cotton.
 A hiking cardinal rule!
-If it gets wet, it won’t dry, and can cause hypothermia to set in, and fast.
-Always wear wool or synthetic layers and have extras just in case.
+If it gets wet in our climate, it will not dry and can cause hypothermia to set in fast.
+Wear wool or synthetic layers and have extras just in case.

 What are other resources for information on hiking and other outdoor adventures?